FREE WORKSHOPS – Registration required

 No experience is necessary and all supplies are provided!
 Students will paint a soft background on wet watercolor paper, bright colors on another paper, then cut and combine to make their own version of lovely spring and summer flowers.
 Adults please accompany students in grades 6-8.
 Instructor: Marjorie Lutes

-“Beginners Drawing” for students grades 6-12 and adults.
+“Beginning Drawing” for students in grades 6-12 and adults

 “Mixed Media” for preschoolers* ages 3-5